-General liability insurance covers common business risks like customer injury, customer property damage, and advertising injury.
+General liability insurance covers common business risks like customer injuries, customer property damage, and advertising injuries.
 It protects your small photography or videography business from the high costs of lawsuits and helps you qualify for leases and contracts.

 This policy provides liability coverage related to: